BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 | ur:crypto-hdkey/onaoykaxhdclaedwfyeekpzoeepluebbtblnkksafedwmkssclfmbyidylskdwuelyfypkbakibehsaahdcxrdkenlhkqznbntgrhhmsmtbzmohljypmhllozorsesqdsomngseccfwdetbdmycxamoeadlncsghykaeykaeykaocyectntalaaycysktytardvlnlihie
 ```

-A base58 format is needed for use with Bitcoin Core.
+The `$AKEY58` is base 58 format, which is needed for use with Bitcoin Core.

 ```
 echo $AKEY58_WPKH